rackerlabs/docs-offerings/docs/api-reference/methods/get-product.rst

      - A collection that provides details specific to pricing for the product.
    * - product.\ productOfferingPrice.\ priceDetails.\ *priceCharacteristic*
      - Array
-     - An array of JSON strings containing a collection of characteristics that provide additional information about the price.
+     - An array of JSON strings that contains a collection of characteristics that provide additional information about the price.
 Format is ``Characteristic key : Characteristic value``.
 This element is used to accommodate business-defined pricing drivers such as ``serviceLevel``